mehmetalikaya-hub/PortfolioProject/README.md

 <b>Projects can be divided different steps.
 I consider setting 4 projects respectively such as:</b>

-Project 1) Analyzing a dataset with Basic SQL queries
+<p> Project 1)GOAL is: Using the basic SQL commands and finding answers to the questions that I created, analyzing a dataset with Basic SQL queries.</p>

-<b>SELECT
+<b> Functions that I used
+* SELECT
 * COUNT
 * HAVING
 * GROUP BY